sourcegraph/handbook/content/engineering/cloud/saas/hiring/cloud-saas-software-engineer-architectural-interview.md

 [This interview](https://github.com/sourcegraph/interviews/blob/master/engineering/software-engineer/architecture/repo-management/README.md) only applies for engineers who apply to [Cloud SaaS](../index.md) team,

-The interview consists of open-ended questions, in order to get you to describe your mental model of designing a new system from scratch.
-We want to understand if you are making the right decisions when designing system architectures.
-We expect you to ask clarifying questions as the requirements for the system are on purpose ambiguously defined.
+The interview consists of open-ended questions, allowing you to describe your mental model of designing a new system from scratch - we want to understand the decisions you are making when designing system architectures.
+We expect you to ask clarifying questions as the requirements for the system are purposefully ambiguous.

 ## What do we want to learn?